 Of the 156 suspects who were tried under adult criminal law, 129 were suspected exclusively of sexual violence against children.
-The values for 112 suspects were ultimately included in the analysis.
-47
+The values for 112 suspects were ultimately included in the analysis.47

-3,3,1.1 The results of the statistical analysis: which factors influence the PPS's decision?
+3.3.1.1 The results of the statistical analysis: which factors influence the PPS's decision?

 Which of the factors ultimately influence the PPS's decision to demand a particular principal sentence?
 As explained in §3.2 (Research Method), the factors that had no significant influence on the sentence demanded were automatically removed by a process of elimination in the course of the analysis.48 This process of elimination produced a model that explains the sentence demanded to a significant extent.49 The most serious sexual act that was charged,50 the maximum sentence under the different articles of the law,51 the grounds for increasing the sentence pursuant to Article 248 DCC52 and the number of victims specified in the indictment53 all had a significant main effect on the sentence demanded.
-These factors influenced the sentence demanded independently of each other.
-There could also have been a cumulative effect: the chance that the PPS would demand an entirely unconditional prison sentence was greater, for example, when a suspect was charged not only with a specific sexual act, but also under Article 248 DCC.
+These factors influenced the sentence that the PPS would demand an entirely unconditional prison sentence was greater, for example, when a suspect was charged not only with a specific sexual act, but also under Article 248 DCC.
 Precisely how these four factors had an effect is discussed in the following subsection.

-As explained at the beginning of $\S 3.3$, the model compared the fully unconditional prison sentence with the less severe types of sentence.
+As explained at the beginning of \S_3 .
+3, the model compared the fully unconditional prison sentence with the less severe types of sentence.
 For statistical reasons, the suspects for whom the PPS demanded community service as the principal sentence (N=4) were excluded from the analysis.
-The results of the statistical analysis of the entirely unconditional prison sentence versus (1) the entirely conditional prison sentence and (2) the partially conditional prison sentence are presented in Appendix 2.
+The results of the statistical analysis of the entirely unconditional prison sentence versus (1) the entirely conditional prison sentence are presented in Appendix 2.
 This chapter is concerned solely with the overarching results - the factors that significantly increase the chance that the PPS will demand an entirely unconditional prison sentence.

-The PPS demanded only a TBS order for one suspect and an acquittal for one suspect.
+47 The PPS demanded only a TBS order for one suspect and an acquittal for one suspect.
 These suspects were omitted from the analysis.
 Suspects were also excluded from the analysis for statistical reasons if they had no value for a predictive factor (for example, the age of the victim was not known).
 These suspects were automatically excluded by SPSS, the statistical analysis program used for this study.

-The degree of criminal responsibility was excluded from the analysis for statistical reasons.
+48 The degree of criminal responsibility was excluded from the analysis for statistical reasons.
 The PPS only argued diminished responsibility in relation to four suspects.

-49 χ^2 (16)=60.54; p<0.001.
+49 $\chi^2(16)=60.54$; p<0.001.
 This model was produced via a stepwise multinomial logistic regression (backward elimination).